-Photo Above: A modern 925 silver ring with 925 stamp partially seen in the bottom left.
-The LUX is the manufacturers mark.
+PHOTO 1 : A modern 925 silver ring with 925 stamp seen on upper right of the inside band.
+LUX is the makers mark for Luxuria of New Zealand.
 The 925 standard mark became the international convention in millesimal expression (i.e. 925/1000) in 1976 when it was jointly agreed to by Europe, England and the United States.
+[SOURCE: Luxuria Diamonds]

 Is 925 Mark Silver a Good Choice for Rings?